ClosureTree/closure_tree/README.md

 ## Installation

-Note that closure_tree only supports Rails 3.2 and later, and has test coverage for MySQL, PostgreSQL, and SQLite.
+Note that closure_tree only supports ActiveRecord 4.1 and later, and has test coverage for MySQL, PostgreSQL, and SQLite.

 1. Add `gem 'closure_tree'` to your Gemfile